In our departmental libraries books dealing with the same subject matter are shelved together. This is called "systematic" arrangement.

 They have been compiled by the lecturers themselves and arranged alphabetically by the lecturer's name on a separate shelf.

 The items placed on the course reserves can only be borrowed with a written approval of the lecturer in charge.
 An appropriate form is in reach at the circulation desk of the particular departmental library.
-However, this literature can be used at any time in Individual Study Zones and copies can be made as well.
+However, this literature can be used at any time in Individual Study Zones and scans can be made as well.
 Usually the course reserve is kept in place for the duration of the course.
 After that the reserves are cleared and the items are shelved at their original location.

 Local, national and international daily and weekly newspapers are displayed in the Journal Reading Corner of the Reference Department (U0, entrance via U1), while some are kept in the departmental libraries Linguistics and Literary Studies (C1 and D1) and in the ZiF Library.